SciML/DiffEqDocs.jl/docs/src/features/callback_functions.md

 ### CallbackSet

 Multiple callbacks can be chained together to form a `CallbackSet`.
-A `CallbackSet` is constructed by passing the constructor `ContinuousCallback`, `DiscreteCallback`, or other `CallbackSet` instances:
+A `CallbackSet` is constructed by passing the constructor `ContinuousCallback`, `DiscreteCallback`, `VectorContinuousCallback` or other `CallbackSet` instances:

 ```julia
 CallbackSet(cb1,cb2,cb3)